USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

     -   `depv/stage`
     CMAQ stage dry deposition routine.
 This option is new in version 5.3.
 See [Chapter 6](CMAQ_UG_ch06_model_configuration_options.md#682-dry-depostion---stage) for further information.
 -   `ModEmis: [default: emis/emis]`<a id=ModEmis></a>
     CMAQ inline anthropogenic and natural emissions module.
-In line emissions are activated in the CCTM run script.
+Inline emissions are activated by the user via the CCTM run script.
 Do not change this module setting.
 See [Chapter 6](CMAQ_UG_ch06_model_configuration_options.md#inline-stream-offline) for further information.
     -   `emis/emis`
 -   `ModBiog: [default: biog/beis3]`<a id=ModBiog></a>
 Calculate biogenic emissions online with the BEIS3 model.
 Online biogenic emissions are activated in the CCTM run script.
 Do not change this module setting.
 See [Chapter 6](CMAQ_UG_ch06_model_configuration_options.md#biogenics) for further information.